collective-soundworks/soundworks/README.md

 #### The `Performance` base class

 The `Performance` module is a base class meant to be extended when you write the performance code of your scenario.
-It is a regular `Module`, and its particularity is to keep track of the clients who are currently in the performance by maintaining an array `this.clients` on the server side.
+It is a regular `Module`, and its particularity is to keep track of the clients who are currently in the performance by maintaining the array `this.clients` on the server side, and to have the `enter` and `exit` methods on the server side that inform the module when the client entered the performance (*i.e.* when the `performance` on the client side called its `start` method) and left it (*i.e.* when the `performance` on the client side called its `done` method, or if the client disconnected from the server).

 **Note:** this base class is provided for convenience only.
 You can also write your performance by extending a regular `Module` rather than extending this class.